 Always ask yourself the following question: “Why is the advertiser so interested and in a hurry to get all my personal data?”
 The crooks do not hesitate to send you identity documents to prove their good faith, be careful!
 Identity documents provided by victims are very often used by crooks to legitimize themselves in other scams and give confidence to their new victims.
 Very often, they even create email addresses using your personal data.

 File a complaint, or at least report the cases to the police, allows them to have an overview and to carry out more targeted actions (closure of a site / account).

 In case of scam or attempt on the Internet, do not hesitate also to report the email / fraudulent ad to the owner of the website to remove the ad or account.

-In case of doubt, do not hesitate to <a a="" email="" exchanges detailing which website you have found the ad and we will then give you our input.
+In case of doubt, do not hesitate to forward us your email exchanges providing the url you have found the ad and we will then give you our input.

-Police notification – fellonies (PDF, only in French)
+Avis Police – Délits (PDF) (only in French)

 Prévention Suisse de la criminalité (only in German, French or Italian)

 French Swiss television report on cases regarding housing scams (only in French):